ov7a/kotlin-asserts-comparison/README.md

 * [AssertK](https://github.com/willowtreeapps/assertk)
 * [HamKrest](https://github.com/npryce/hamkrest)

-Also [ScalaTest](https://www.scalatest.org) is used in different folder.
+Also [ScalaTest](https://www.scalatest.org) is used in a different folder.

 The goal of this project is to provide a starting point for choosing asserts library for a Kotlin project.
 It can be considered as a mini Rosetta stone.